brhaka/sfml-compiler/README.md

 * Customizable build options.
 * Customizable dlls path.
 * Customizable resources path.
-* Customizable SFML path..
+* Customizable SFML path.
-* Customizable keybinding used for build.
+* Customizable keybinding used to build.
-* Is possible to create a text file with build output (errors, if any).
+* sfml-compiler can create a text file with build output (errors, if any).
 * Choose between delete or maintain bat file used for compiling.

 ### Contributing